 This area lies in the Town of Webb, Herkimer County and consists of the private right-of-way, following a rough road, providing access to an inholding of private land deep in the Pepperbox Wilderness Area.
-To avoid problems with motorized trespass on wilderness lands this primitive corridor should be gated to public access in the immediate vicinity of Tied Lake and access beyond that point limited to private use.
-Should the private inholding be acquired by the State, the inholding should be added to the Pepperbox Wilderness Area and the status of the road reviewed to determine if the road should remain open to public use as described above.
+To avoid problems with motorized trespass on Wilderness lands this Primitive Area has been gated immediately south of Tied Lake limiting access to private use beyond the lake.
+Should the private inholding be acquired by the State, it should incorporated into the Pepperbox Wilderness Area and the status of the road reviewed to determine if the road should remain open to public use as described above.